Tommaso Tamburini: Works

 His works are unique, representing the new standards of jurisprudencia.

 Though severe towards himself, Tamburini, when deciding cases of conscience for others, was inclined to follow the milder views which he found reputable authors declaring probable.
 This is the basis of the accusation of laxity frequently brought against him, and led to his controversy with Vincent Baron.
 Tamburini published a rejection of the attacks of his adversary under the title, "Germana doctrina R.P.
 Th.
 Tamburini, S.J."

 Alphonsus Liguori in his "Theologia Moralis" wrote: "Let us add a word about this author [Tamburino], who is not estimated by many at his full value.
 It cannot be denied that he was apt to consider some opinions probable which do not deserve that note; hence he must be used with caution.
 But when Tamburini establishes his own opinions, he shows that he is a thorough theologian and solves the questions by reducing them to their last principles.
 Competent judges will find that the opinions which he then sets down as the more tenable are in the majority of cases the more correct".

-Until today only few very valuable books have been conserved and usually those books can be found only in private collections or universities.

-The medium price of any of those very rare books is between US$65,000 and 150,000 on the market (last licitation of "Opera omnia" was sold to a private collector at the price of US$95,000).